Dallas teen with Down syndrome cyber-bullied with viral tweet

-DALLAS -- A viral tweet is ticking off a lot of people, including a 17-year-old Dallas girl Ammera Peterson, who has Down syndrome.
+DALLAS -- A viral tweet is ticking off a lot of people, including a 17-year-old Dallas girl Ameera Peterson, who has Down syndrome.

-Let`s start at the beginning, you know what a "glo up" is, right?
-It`s when someone becomes really attractive after being below average when they were younger.
+Let's start at the beginning.
+You know what a'glo up' is, right?
+It's when someone becomes really attractive after being below average when they were younger.

-Well, a girl by the username Meera tweeted a picture a yearbook picture of Ammera Peterson next to two pictures of herself, saying she had the best "glo up" in the century.
+Well, a girl by the username Meera tweeted a yearbook picture of Ameera Peterson next to two pictures of herself, saying she had the best glo up in the century.

-"Kids with special needs, they have feelings and emotions just like everyone else," says Ammera's mom, Rita.
+"Kids with special needs, they have feelings and emotions just like everyone else," says Ameera’s mom, Rita.

-The tweet implied that Ammera isn`t attractive, at least that`s the way Rita is taking it.
+The tweet implied that Ameera isn't attractive, at least that's the way Rita is taking it.

-"Sort of bulling to say that this person doesn`t look so good, and I look great, or I didn`t look so good, and now I look great.
+"Sort of bullying to say that this person doesn't look so good, and I look great, or I didn't look so good, and now I look great.
 We always look great, we are always beautiful," says Rita.

-Ammera loves to dress up, dance, and rap, she even wrote a song about the tweet.
+Ameera loves to dress up, dance, and rap, she even wrote a song about the tweet.
 You can find her music by clicking here.

 NewsFix hasn`t heard back from Meera, @69BOOSIE.